 - Focus and exposure are determined by the first frame in each series.
-The flash turns off automatically; the previously-selected flash mode is restored when continuous shooting is turned off. - Frame rate varies with shutter speed. - If the self-timer is used when 🚡 and 🖳 are selected, only one picture will be taken when the shutter button is pressed. - At a setting of A, white lines may appear in bright areas of the image; these can be avoided by choosing A mode. - The number of pictures that can be recorded depends on the memory available.
+The flash turns off automatically; the previously-selected flash mode is restored when continuous shooting is turned off. - Frame rate varies with shutter speed. - If the self-timer is used when n and are selected, only one picture will be taken when the shutter button is pressed. - At a setting of A, white lines may appear in bright areas of the image; these can be avoided by choosing A mode. - The number of pictures that can be recorded depends on the memory available.
 AE bracketing is only available if there is sufficient memory for three pictures.
 Additional time may be required to record pictures when shooting ends.
-In C, C, and Q modes, pictures are displayed in the monitor while recording is in progress.

-🖸 Instant Zoom
+Instant Zoom